 The most recent Persona games in the series aren’t the mainline Persona 5 Royal game, but one of the spin-off titles Persona Strikers.
 Persona also has other spin-offs including a popular series of music games.

 These games definitely aren’t the right pick to play first though.
 The rhythm-based games gave been released following a main installment pretty regularly.
 They are a lot of fun and include interactions between Persona characters.
 However, they aren’t good picks to start off.

-Just like the rhythm games, Persona strikers is best played after 5.
+Persona Strikers is best played after 5.
 You won’t know the context of the characters if it’s played first.
 Once you’ve gotten to know that game though, Strikers can be a real treat.

 These games rely on you already knowing the characters and the story from previous Persona releases.
 Playing these without getting context first would probably spoil things for you.
 Most players are unlikely to enjoy it all that much if they’re unfamiliar with the characters.

 Looking at which Persona games to try first, these spin-offs are great later additions but they’re not perfect for starting out.
 They’re best enjoyed once you’ve gotten to know the word of Persona.